 I came across this lovely stretch of the River Swale near Reeth whilst doing the Coast to Coast.
-My route was taking me through Swaledale (as opposed to the fells above) mainly because I knew the higher lands but had little knowledge of the riverside route.
-Plenty of walkers head off from the swing bridge below Reeth so I followed them!
-The river banks here are delightful, unspoilt with a great riverside path winding its way through some natural woodland and some open stretches of easy farmland.
+Normally on the Coast to Coast there is a tendency to stick to the higher moors to the north but I wanted to explore the dale floor.
+The swing bridge at Retth offers a popular and interesting start.
+The river banks here are delightful and unspoilt.
+An excellent riverside path winds its way through some natural woodland and some open stretches of farmland.

-A few weeks later I repeated the riverside walk along the Swale but doubled back from the bridge at Low Whita and headed back on the southern bank.
-The southern bank is not followed as closely (often higher where the river cuts more deeply in to the hillside) but it does have the advantage of some lovely views over Healaugh and later Reeth itself.
-For me Swaledale comes alive at Reeth with the land to the west rugged and full of interest with the views on a par with anything else in the Yorkshire Dales.
-Walking from Reeth will keep anyone busy for a number of days, it is an ideal spot.
+A few weeks later I repeated the riverside walk along the Swale but doubled back from the bridge at Low Whita and returned via the southern bank.
+The river is not followed as closely and includes some sections of short climbs.
+However it does have the advantage of some lovely views over Healaugh and later Reeth itself.
+For me Swaledale comes alive at Reeth with the land to the west rugged and full of interest.
+Here the views are on a par with anything else in the Yorkshire Dales.
+There is such a choice of walks from Reeth it should keep any visitor happy for a number of days.

 Whilst in Reeth take a drive (or walk) up Arkengarthdale, it is a largely unspoilt and very attractive Yorkshire dale.

 Make the decision on which path to take on the southern banks dependant on the underfoot conditions and potential views.
 The path nearest the river can be wet so after rain take to the path further up the hill after passing Stubbin Farm.
 Similarly in clear conditions the views across the valley are very good.
 It is one of those decisions to leave till you arrive on the southern bank.